Configuration

 .env, rundocker compose up -d <service>, and the new value takes effect.
 Most variables are runtime. - Build-time variables — baked into the container image when

 docker compose buildruns.
 Changing the value in.envdoes nothing until the image is rebuilt.
-HQ no longer usesNEXT_PUBLIC_SUPABASE_*for project config; Supabase browser config is injected at runtime from the project registry.
+HQ no longer usesNEXT_PUBLIC_SUPABASE_*for project config; Supabase browser config is injected at runtime from the workspace registry.

 docker compose pull (and falls back to build if the image isn’t in the registry), so on a fresh install the distinction is invisible.
 It only matters when you edit .env later.